SquareSR/alternative-red-routes/BoomStrats.md

 Leave the gym and re-enter.

-> Delay Elixer with 25+ hp unless:
+> Delay Elixer with 25+ hp.
-> if you have 0 Blizz left and 27-31 hp, (then use Elixer one step back into gym)
+> Exception: if 0 Blizz left and 27-31 hp, (then use Elixer one step back into gym)

 ## Giovanni